 - 1 cup grated Parmesan cheese

-- Bring 4 quarts of water and 1 tablespoon salt to a boil.
-Add pasta and 1 minute pasta al dente, about 8 minutes.
+- In a large pot, bring 4 quarts of water and 1 tablespoon salt to a boil.
+Add pasta and cook until tender, about 8 to 10 minutes.
 Drain well, rinse with cold water, and drain again.

-- To blanch broccoli, bring 2 quarts water and 1 tablespoon salt to boil.
+- Broccoli: If you'd like to blanch the broccoli (optional), bring 2 quarts water and 1 tablespoon salt to boil.
 Add broccoli and cook until just tender and bright green, about 3 to 4 minutes.
 Drain and immediately plunge into an ice bath to stop the cooking.